A latent trawl process model for extreme values: Model fitting and evaluation

 where $F$ is the common marginal distribution of $X_1,X_2$.
 In other words, $\chi$ gives the limiting probability of $X_2$ exceeding the threshold $u$ given an exceedance $X_1$, with both variables on a uniform scale.
 When $X_1,X_2$ come from a stationary time series, $\chi$ can be seen as the probability of observing consecutive exceedances given a single exceedance.
 To get a broader characterisation of the extremal dependence one can also consider the complete function

 defined on $[0,1]^2$, where $\chi(u_1,0)=1$ and $\chi(0,u_2)=1-u_2$.

 We would like to use the function $\chi(u_1,u_2)$ and the limiting measure $\chi$ to evaluate the dependence between two observations $X_1,X_2$ from the latent trawl model as a function of the lag $t_2-t_1$.
 However, the above definition is based on the assumption that $X_1,X_2$ are continuously-valued random variables with distribution function $F$ defined on their entire range, and this does not fit with the exceedance framework where the limiting distribution can only be assumed to hold above a threshold.
-Some extreme value models (see e.g.~\citet{Ledford1996}) do not consider exceedances separately, but specify the same probability density function $f$ for the whole range of observations, and then treat observations below the threshold $u$ as censored, so they have probability
+Some extreme value models (see e.g.~\citet{Ledford1996}) do not consider exceedances separately, but specify the same probability density function $f$ for the whole range of observations, and then treat observations below the threshold $u$ as censored, so they have probability $\int_0^u f(s) ds$.
 Our model differs in that it models the occurrence of exceedances explicitly, resulting in a distribution for exceedances $X$ only with an atom at zero, and hence the standard definition of $\chi$ cannot be applied directly.
 However, we can construct an analogue to the tail dependence coefficient by conditioning on both exceedances being positive, but care must be taken to ensure that the resulting measure is uniform on the $u_2$ margin, as shown in the following definition. \begin{dfn} Consider the latent model as defined in Section \ref{setup} and set

 The \textit{conditional tail dependence function} $\varphi$ is defined as

 and the \textit{conditional tail dependence coefficient} is defined as

 \end{dfn} Note that we show in Lemma \ref{Fe2Lemma} in Appendix \ref{AProofs} that the identity \eqref{F2e_1} holds.